ekhurtado/I4_0_SMIA/docs/installation_guide.rst

 SPADE
 ^^^^^

 SPADE is a multi-agent system platform on which the SMIA software has been built.
-A official installation guide is available at `<https://spade-mas.readthedocs.io/en/latest/installation.html>`_.
+An official installation guide is available at `<https://spade-mas.readthedocs.io/en/latest/installation.html>`_.

 OWLReady2
 ^^^^^

 OWLReady2 is used by SMIA to manage the OWL-based CSS ontology in Python.
-A official installation guide is available at `<https://owlready2.readthedocs.io/en/v0.47/install.html>`_.
+An official installation guide is available at `<https://owlready2.readthedocs.io/en/v0.47/install.html>`_.